 You can, and should, write down the hundred-or-so things that are your possibilities.
-I did this back in December (perhaps fittingly, on the solstice), and have been referring to and revising the list ever since, almost daily.

-It was a challenge posed by the inspiring Kyle Cease that we write out a hundred things, daily, for a week—the idea being to break ourselves out of energetic stagnation; to disrupt our set, practiced nervous system (our small stories) to stimulate growth, change, and to shift our lives toward our authenticity.
+It was a challenge posed by the inimitable Kyle Cease that we write out a hundred things, daily, for a week—the idea being to break ourselves out of energetic stagnation; to disrupt our set, practiced nervous system (our small stories) to stimulate growth, change, and to shift our lives toward our authenticity.

 This is a powerful method of creation (words, symbols, vibration), that invites expansion, stimulates momentum, and opens doors to the unknown, yet inevitably welcome opportunities.